While getting actual one-week insurance is pretty tough, several alternatives can provide the necessary short-term coverage:

 Coverage Levels and Deductibles Explained

-Liability limits are explained as:
+Liability limits are defined as follows:

-For national averages, we used a full coverage policy with 100/300/100 liability limits and a $1,000 deductible for comprehensive and collision.
-For state-specific quotes, we used a full coverage policy with 50/100/50 liability limits and the same $1,000 deductible for both coverage types.
+We used a full coverage policy for state-specific quotes, with 50/100/50 liability limits and the same $1,000 deductible for both types.

 Weekly Car Insurance: Related Articles